waku-org/nwaku/docs/tutorial/rln-chat2-live-testnet.md

 In the following sample test, two chat2 clients are set up, namely `Alice` and `Bob`.
 `Bob` sends three messages i.e., `message1`, `message2`, and `message3` to the test fleets.
 Test fleets will route the messages to their connections including `Alice`.
-The two messages `message2` and `message3` have identical RLN epoch value of `164504930`, so, one of them will be detected as a spam message by `Alice`.
+The two messages `message2` and `message3` have an identical RLN epoch value of `164504930`, so, one of them will be detected as a spam message by `Alice`.
 You can check this fact by looking at the `Alice` console, where `A spam message is found and discarded : <Feb 16, 14:08> Bob: message3` is presented.